 - Seattle Business Improvement Tourism Area

-- Seattle Ordinance No. 123714 - Establishes a Seattle Tourism Business Improvement Area; levying special assessments upon hotel businesses within the area; providing for the deposit of revenues in a special account and expenditures therefrom; providing for collection of and penalties for delinquencies; providing for the establishment of a Ratepayers Advisory Board, and providing for an implementation agreement with a Program Manager, passed 09/26/2011
+- Ordinance No. 123714 - Establishes a Seattle Tourism Business Improvement Area; levying special assessments upon hotel businesses within the area; providing for the deposit of revenues in a special account and expenditures therefrom; providing for collection of and penalties for delinquencies; providing for the establishment of a Ratepayers Advisory Board, and providing for an implementation agreement with a program manager, passed 09/26/2011

 - Spokane County Tourism Promotion Area